With temperatures rising and summer currently jumping upon us, we need to know what we can do to help our pets deal with the heat.

 Keeping your horses and livestock cool during these times may not be as easy but by providing them adequate water and shelter will help.
 Good quality food is also important.
 When food is digested it causes heat production which will contribute to the animal’s heat load, so it is important to provide animals with high quality feed to maintain nutrient intake without the excessive heat production.
 Feed early in the morning or in the evening when temperatures are not as high.

 Another fun thing to come with soaring temperatures is snakes.
 Protecting your pets from snakes is highly important.
 Keeping your yard and fence line tidy and limiting places where snakes can hide is vital.
 Keep your grass mowed and bushes pruned.
 If you live in an area where snakes are common it is best to invest in snake proof fencing to help keep them out of your yard.

 If you think your pet has been bitten by a snake, keep them as calm and quiet as possible and take them to a vet immediately.
 The chance of recovery is much greater if treated early.
 If your vet is some distance away you can apply a firm bandage over and around the bite site to apply pressure and help slow the venom spreading to the heart.
 Do NOT wash the wound.
 If you are able to identify the type of snake, this will assist your vet so they can administer anti venom.

 And lastly let’s look after our local wildlife as well.
 By leaving out water for them.
-Bird baths and buckets of water could be the difference in saving their life in the event of a fire.
-Putting a stick in the water also can help smaller animals out if the water if they fall in.
+Bird baths and buckets of water could be the difference in saving their life in the event of a fire or extreme temperatures.
+Putting a stick in the water also can help smaller animals out of the water if they fall in.

-Thanks for reading if you made it this far.
+Thanks for reading and I hope this helps you with your pets this summer.
 If you have any questions don’t hesitate to ask 🙂